My Background

 720p vs 1080p, which one should I get?

-If you had the choice between a name-brand 720p or budget brand 1080p TV, go for the name-brand one.
+If you had to choose between name-brand 720p or budget brand 1080p HDTV, I’d go for the name-brand TV.
 Things like contrast ratio and overall picture should be the deciding factor, not simply just the pixel count.
-And if your friend sees you owning a brand-name 720p TV and says something about how you should have gotten a budget brand 1080p one instead, tell him to go blow himself.
-It's peer influence coming from dumb people like that that make the average joe consumer make poor buying decisions.
-The benefits of 1080p are usually only noticed when you are sitting close to the screen and/or the television is big (50"+).
+You are going to have friends who will tell you otherwise but it's peer influence coming from ignorant people make the average person make sometimes not-so-wise decisions.
+The benefits of 1080p are usually only noticed when you are sitting close to the screen and/or when the television is big (50"+).

 Buying Guide - What NOT to buy at your local Electronics stores